ditchallaway/Hippy-Crack/README.md

 ## Basic Setup

-Create a file called `hydrogen.hooks.js` in the root of your project
+Create a file called `Hippy Crack.hooks.js` in the root of your project

-All you have to do is export the hooks of the events you want to observe in Hydrogen and that's all there is too it, keep in mind that the `ctx` of the hooks differ.
+All you have to do is export the hooks of the events you want to observe in Hippy Crack and that's all there is too it, keep in mind that the `ctx` of the hooks differ.

 ```